mdbrennan/mdbrennan.github.io/cv.md

 - Digital media (streaming video and audio)
 - Implementing of new technologies (SMS delivery, backend systems)

----
+***

 **Additional employment history is available on request**

 ##About
-I'm a music lover, with a keen interesting in tattoos martial arts, I have studied Brazilian Jiu Jitsu for 7 years and I  have two full sleeve tattoos.
+When I'm not creating amazing font-end code, I spend my time cooking (I'm a keen BBQer), wrestling (I've done BJJ for 7 years), and researching what gadget I *need* to buy next.
+I have a fish called mike, and live my girlfriend of 3 years.

 I also co-founded a startup that was accepted into Australias first start-up incubator program - StartMate beating out over 200 other applicants.